Helltux/echo42null/HACKER-STYLE-DOCS.md

 - The selection has a slight transparency (opacity: 0.7) to maintain visual harmony with the crosshair

 This consistent styling helps maintain the cohesive look and feel of the hacker theme throughout the user experience.

+## Link Hover Styling

+Links have a special hover effect that matches the text selection styling:

+- When hovering over a link, the background changes to the accent color (`#4e94ce`)
+- Text color changes to white for better contrast
+- The hover effect has a slight transparency (opacity: 0.7)
+- The underline is removed and replaced with padding and rounded corners
+- This creates a cohesive experience where links and selections share a similar visual language

 ## Styled Content Blocks